outdreamer/build-a-cure-1/docs/reference/math_terms.md

 					- angle measures difference in direction starting from same origin

 					- what type of object measures difference in equivalence?

+						- is there an "angle" object between anchored (position-dependent) & unanchored (position-independent) difference measures?

+						- in what space can you frame anchored differences (angles) and unanchored differences (positions) as dimensions so the angle between them reflects their relationships?

 			- as you can see the metadata of each space can be calculated from its definition, as can the extensions of that space